sani-coop/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 Show Reset Button
 =================

-With OLX, you set the show reset button preference as an attribute of the ``<problem>`` element.
+Using OLX, you set the show reset button preference as an attribute of the ``<problem>`` element.

 .. code-block:: xml